LEARN MORE ABOUT THE FRIENDS!

 ANNUAL USED BOOK SALE

 The Friends sponsor a book sale for the public every April in conjunction with the East Penn School District’s food provider and other community organizations.
-Our Annual Book Sale will be held at Lower Macungie Middle School.
-Doors open @ 7AM – shop early for the best selection and stay late for the Brown Bag Blow Out!
-More Details to Follow.
+Celebrate our 20th Annual Book Sale on Saturday, April 28 at Lower Macungie Middle School.
+Doors open @ 7AM – shop early for the best selection and stay late for the Brown Bag Blow Out from 3-3:45 PM!